Lizzyrho21/Reading-nots201/HTML.md

 - We can use contrast for long spans of text and against a high contrast.
 This makes is easy for the user to read without and eyestrain and provides a great contrast against contrast to work together with the page!

+## HTML tables

+Tables are used when we want to store data into rows and columns!

+Let's take a look at our vocabulary

+1. The < table > tag opens up your HTML to add other table elements inside of it.
+Remember this!

+2.  < tr >
+The table row tag indicates the start of a row.
+It runs horizontally to the table it is inside.

+3. < td >
+The table data tag is where you would imput the data you are given. this runs vertically to the table it is inside.

+4. < th >
+To further define your tables, you can add table headings to specficy what the data actually is.
+This could be soccer scores, days of the week, ticket sales, etc.

+5. Spanning columns + rows

+Sometimes we have empty table data to create more room, but we can also have one column stretch across our table! we  use the < td column span=''  > To stetch the given data to two columns across. < td rowspan="3" >, will stretch 3 rows across.

+Happy coding!